 Suicide in South Korea

-According to the World Health Organization, the suicide rate in South Korea is the fifth highest in the world.
+According to the World Health Organization, the suicide rate in South Korea is the fourth highest in the world.
 One factor in its high suicide rate is suicides among the elderly.
-Traditionally, children have been expected to care for their aging parents; however, because this system has mostly disappeared in the twenty-first century, many older adults commit suicide, so they do not feel like they are a financial burden on their families.
+Traditionally, children have been expected to care for their aging parents; however, because this system has mostly disappeared in the twenty-first century, many older adults commit suicide, rather than feel like they are a financial burden on their families.

-In addition to the elderly, students have higher-than-average suicide rates, at least partly because their families tend to put high levels of pressure on them to succeed academically.
-When they do not achieve their parents' goals, they may feel that they have dishonored their families.
+In addition to the elderly, students have higher-than-average suicide rates, at least partly because they feel high levels of pressure to succeed academically.
+When they do not achieve their goals, they may feel that they have dishonored their families.
 Alcohol use, sleep deprivation, stress, and poor social relationships can put students at increased risk of suicide.